-2 Assuming this need is \$150,000,00, this priority would be reached (using a 5% return and 50% disbursement, and no additional contributions).
+2 Assuming this need is \$150,000.00, this priority would be reached (using a 5% return and 50% disbursement, and no additional contributions).
 If the tribal contribution is \$100,000.00 with a 5% return, this becomes year 32, at 6% return it becomes year 25.

-It has been identified by the Oneida Nation School System that students in their schools are already fully covered for these expenses.
-4 This can be increased up to 75% which increases disbursement but slows growth.
+3 It has been identified by the Oneida Nation School System that students in their schools are already fully covered for these submit a cooperatively developed allocation by the deadline shall result in the funds being returned to the endowment as principle.